AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

    If an element is equal to ``GNAT`` (case insensitive), then all GNAT-specific pragmas are removed to the set of attributes to be detected.

+*Allowed [string]*
+   A semi-colon separated list of pragmas to remove from the set of pragmas to be detected.
+You have to use the named parameter formatting to specify it.

 *All [bool]*
    If ``true``, clear the list of the pragmas to be detected and turn the rule OFF.

 Parameters are not case sensitive.
-If an element of *Forbidden* does not have the syntax of an Ada identifier and therefore can not be considered as a pragma name, a diagnostic message is generated and the corresponding parameter is ignored.
+If an element of *Forbidden* or *Allowed* does not have the syntax of an Ada identifier and therefore can not be considered as a pragma name, a diagnostic message is generated and the corresponding parameter is ignored.

-If more than one option for this rule is specified for the ``gnatcheck`` call, a new option overrides the previous one(s).

-The ``+R`` option with no parameters turns the rule ON with the set of pragmas to be detected defined by the previous rule options.
+The ``+R`` option with no parameters doesn't create any instance for the rule, thus, it has no effect.
-(By default this set is empty, so if the only option specified for the rule is ``+RForbidden_Pragmas`` (with no parameter), then the rule is enabled, but it does not detect anything).
-The ``-R`` option with no parameter turns the rule OFF, but it does not affect the set of pragmas to be detected.

 Note that in case when the rule is enabled with *All* parameter, then the rule will flag also pragmas ``Annotate`` used to exempt rules, see :ref:`Rule_exemption`.
 Even if you exempt this *Forbidden_Pragmas* rule then the pragma ``Annotate`` that closes the exemption section will be flagged as non-exempted.
-To avoid this, turn off the check for pragma ``Annotate`` by using ``-RForbidden_Pragmas:Annotate`` rule option.
+To avoid this, remove the pragma ``Annotate`` from the "to be flagged" list by using ``+RForbidden_Pragmas:ALL,Allowed=Annotate`` rule option.

 .. note::
    In LKQL rule options files, you can specify a named ``Allowed`` parameter